Beginner Powerlifting Program – Introduction

 See the Greatest Bench Press Benefits, Muscles Worked, Variations + How-To, and The 10 Best Exercises to Improve Your Bench Press Strength for additional information.

 Bench Press Accessory Exercises

-A good bench press and deadlift requires strong lats, and pull-ups are one of the best ways to build this all-important muscle.
+A good bench press and deadlift require strong lats, and pull-ups are one of the best ways to build this all-important muscle.

 If you can’t do pull-ups, you can do lat pull-downs instead.

 Incline dumbbell bench press

-Your second chest exercise allows each arm to work independently, which is good for your balance and fixing any left-to-right strength imbalances.
+Your second chest exercise, incline dumbbell bench presses, allows each arm to work independently, which is good for your balance and fixing any left-to-right strength imbalances.

 The incline position also means you’ll be working your pecs from a slightly different angle, which is good for strength and muscular development.

 The seated row is another upper back exercise.

 It involves pulling your shoulders down and back and is an excellent antidote to bench pressing.